elixir-europe/sco-community/docs/pages/tools/index.md

 <img border="0" src="../../images/be1.png" width="700px">
 The above figure shows the sequencing statistics of the 7 cell lines.

 ###### BE2

-The cell lines from BE1 will be used to generate surrogate tumor-tissues for spatial transcriptomics, by embedding pools of the 7 cell lines at different ratios in matrigel.
-For each cell ratio we will generate a slide (2 sections) using Visium for FFPE samples and six slides using [*Curio Bioscience*](https://curiobioscience.com/product/) spatial platform for OTC fresh frozen samples.
-In total we expect to produce three cell line ratios:

-- Cell line 1 40%, cell line 2 25% cell line 3 20%, cell line 4 5%, PBMC 10%
-- Cell line 1 45% cell line 2 25%, cell line 3 10%, cell line 4 10%, cell line 5 5%, PBMC 5%
-- Cell line 1 25%, cell line 2 25%, cell line 3 10%, cell line 4 10%, cell line 4 10%, cell line 5 5%, cell line 6 5%, cell line 7 5%, PBMC 5%

-Expected data availability: December 2024

-###### BE3

 PC9 and DV90 cell lines will be used to generate a combined scRNA-seq and scATAC-seq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
 Specifically we will generate three experiments:
 -  PC9 alone